liampshaw/pangraph_annotations/README.md

 #    8 6
 ```

-The majority of the gene features in our chosen genome (`4549`) were on a single pancontig in the pangenome we built with `pangraph`.
+The majority of the gene features (4549/4649 ~ 97.8%) were mapped to a single pancontig in the pangenome we built with `pangraph` from the two strains.
 (This uses the fact that the `pancontigs` attribute is a comma-separated list and counts up how many items are in the list.)

 ```
 # What proportion of genes were split across more than one pancontig?